sigsum/sigsum/proposals/2023-09-on-releases.md

 > 1: ... links
 >

+[Note: this is not a template or the exact email we would send out.
+The intent is to give you some intuition of what it might look like to release something.
-Below is the actual proposal that provides more detail.
+Below is the actual proposal that provides more detail for us to agree on; and then we can use regular MRs to get the RELEASES files etc into place with good wordings.
+I.e., the purpose of this proposal: agree on the overall process.]

 ## Proposal